A brilliant bio is...

 Because we don't see it done well very often.

-We're used to our boxes, our status quo, and our tepid language that's lost much of its meaning.
+We're used to our boxes, our status quo, and our tepid language that's lost its meaning.

 I do it with inquiry.
 With craft.
 With very, VERY sharp tools.